philipmjohnson/template/essays/ten-ways-to-integrate-software-engineering-throughout-the-curriculum.md

 ## 3. Require GitHub for project repositories

 Several of the software engineering practices I teach in 314 (and recommend below) require the use of [GitHub](https://github.com/).
 Requiring students to use GitHub provides them with a cloud-based backup service for their code.
-More importantly, it provides public access to their work products.
-This is good for them, because the more high quality code they can show future employers that they've written, the more professionally attractive they become.
-This is good for you, because you can encourage them to develop high quality projects not just so they get a good grade in your class, but also so that they have something interesting to show future employers.
+It supports collaboration and team-based development.
+Finally, it provides public access to their work products.
+GitHub is good for them, because the more high quality code they can show future employers that they've written, the more professionally attractive they become.
+GitHub is good for you, because you can encourage them to develop high quality projects not just so they get a good grade in your class, but also so that they have something interesting to show future employers.

 Note that GitHub has a [student developer pack](https://education.github.com/pack), which all ICS 314 students have been awarded.
 This comes with several dozen free developer services of potential benefit to your course.